TempGenomics-RCN/website/index.md

 Ju1 1 | [Jennifer Walsh-Emond](http://jenniferlwalsh.com/) | Roundtable: emerging topics in temporal genomics (featuring David Diez-del-Molino, Lindsey Fenderson, and Alice Manuzzi)

-### Next Seminar

-Roundtable: detecting selection with temporal data (featuring Alison Feder, Evan Irving-Pease, and Bastiaan Star) *Note that this is a Friday seminar!*

 ### Past Seminars

 Past seminars are available to watch on our [archive page](archive.md).